akandelanre/akandelanre.github.io/publications.md

 - **Akande, O.** and Reiter, J. P., "Multiple Imputation for Nonignorable Item Nonresponse in Complex Surveys Using Auxiliary Margins,"  in volume in memory of Steve Fienberg, Springer.

 ### Articles in Preparation
-- **Akande, O.**, Hu, J., Wang, Q., and Reiter, J. P., "Edit-Imputation and Synthetic Data Generation For Household Data with the R package NestedCategBayesImpute," in preparation.
+- **Akande, O.**, Hu, J., Wang, Q., and Reiter, J. P., "Edit-Imputation and Synthetic Data Generation For Household Data with the R package NestedCategBayesImpute."

 -------------------------